Thakur (title)

+In India, this title is widely used by the people belonging to the Rajput community while few people of other communities also use this title include communities such as, Bengali Brahmins, Bhumihars, Charans and Kolis.

 Etymology and meaning

 Sisir Kumar Das stated that the word Thakur is derived from the "late Sanskrit" word Thakkura.

 Harka Bahadur Gurung noted that the Nepalese version of the word Thakur is Thakuri.

 The meaning of the word Thakur was suggested to be "god" by S. K. Das; "lord" by Blair B. Kling; and "master of the estate" by H. B. Gurung.